Christmas Please Don’t Go!

 The holiday season offers so many opportunities to enjoy different events.
 It seems like every park and attraction doubles up on the decorations in order to attract more visitors.
-This past weekend I decided to take a trip down to Richmond, Virginia and visit the Lewis Ginter Botanical Gardens Light Festival.
+When looking for things to do in Richmond, I came across the Lewis Ginter Botanical Gardens Light Festival.
 I had done a quick search of events in the area and that had popped up several different times.
 After checking out the pictures that had been posted by different visitors, I made the decision to extend Christmas a little longer and head down to Richmond for a quick adventure!

 So Many Things, So Little Time